+C.A.R.S. is a Non-Profit 501(c)(3) Education and Training Center for Automobile Restoration.
 C.A.R.S. has been conceived as a two-year hands-on training program in automotive restoration that trains participants in the best of vintage automobile design and construction and modern automotive technologies.
 Unlike conventional commercial training programs, which are focused heavily on theory as it applies to new cars, our program is grounded on the philosophy that students must gain knowledge of the cars of the past.
 We teach extensive hands-on practice with old and new technologies in order to become accomplished at auto restoration.

 Rather than sitting in a classroom, trainees accepted into the C.A.R.S. program will learn exclusively on the job training.
 Working on vintage cars as apprentices under the close supervision of a team of master mechanics and technicians.
 Not only will they restore the cars to pristine cosmetic condition, but also will overhaul the electrical systems and upgrade the engines and drive-trains to modem fuel-efficiency and emission standards.